swoopsta/LEMP-Stack-AA/README.md

 I'm using Brotli for compression.
 Brotli will take priority over gzip when enabled.
 CloudFlare supports Brotli so I'll take advantage of it.
 You can read more about Brotli at [https://github.com/google/brotli](https://github.com/google/brotli).
 I'm using a forked version that's more up to date.
 PagespeedMod is another Google project that I like to include because of it's flexibility.

 ###### Nginx Module Reference
-Since we're compiling Nginx from source, we're going to be taking advantage of the fact that we can trim some default modules that I don't think I'll use.
+Since we're compiling Nginx from source, we're going to be taking advantage of the fact that we can trim some default modules that I don't think I'll use to keep the footprint small and the RAM usage low.
+I'm constantly testing with Wordpress & Laravel so I want it as skinny as possible without using another fork.
 For your reference, we've included some helpful links that will get you up to speed on Nginx modules.
 If there's a module that you'd like to add to the Nginx build, you can add it to the compile-nginx.sh script.

 * [Nginx: Default Modules](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#modules-built-by-default)
 * [Nginx: Non-default Modules](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#modules_not_default)